 The current system of state-based mental health licensure is massively outdated: it doesn't address the very real needs of today's highly-mobile population and the increasing reliance upon the convenience of telehealth.
 The temporary practice laws passed as a stopgap during the pandemic have largely expired, with most states saying, "Just use PSYPACT."
 PSYPACT was first introduced in 2015.
 To date, 43 other states have already enacted this law (and more are on the way).

 Therapy is legally considered to take place in the state where the client is physically located at the time of the session.
-If a client moves out of state, or even travels temporarily (college, jobs, family relocation, internships, vacations, family emergencies), they lose their access to therapy, often at the times when they need it the most.
+If a client moves out of state, or even travels temporarily (college, jobs, family relocation, internships, vacations, family emergencies, joint custody arrangements), they lose their access to therapy, often at the times when they need it the most.

 As psychologists, we know that therapists are not interchangeable widgets.
 The trusting relationship between client and therapist is not just how we help clients be willing to be vulnerable -- for many clients, it is a key part of how healing takes place.